Warning: Disturbing content!

 In the 80s and early 90s two serial killers (Stefan Schmitz and Gerd Wenzinger) targeted prostituted women.
 They were active in the same area and were both doctors performing crude operations, organ removal and torture on women.
 To this day the police aren’t sure to whom which murder can be correctly attributed.
 There were nicknames circulating in the media for both men, including “Havel Ripper”, “Torture Doctor” and “Doctor Porno”, but it’s hard to even discern which nickname describes which killer because these two were so horrifically similar and sources disagree with one another.
 Both are estimated to have killed about 20 women, not all but most of them in prostitution.

 Nearly all victims were women (p.
 7), with one man disappearing and assumed to be murdered in 2004, five boys killed by an unknown serial killer targeting exploited male children in Frankfurt in the 80s, and 4 transwomen losing their lives to lethal violence since the early 80s.
-Because the vast majority of victims were female, I will from here on usually refer to victims as “women”, in acknowledgement that that the sex trade also harms men and that transgender people are driven into it – especially the street sector – at vastly disproportionate rates (in Germany about 30x as high as their percentage of the general population).
+Because the vast majority of victims were female, I will from here on usually refer to victims as “women”, in acknowledgement that the sex trade also harms men and that transgender people, most of them trans women, are driven into it – especially the street sector – at vastly disproportionate rates (in Germany about 30x as high as their percentage of the general population).

 People of all ages were victims of murderous violence in the sex trade.
 The youngest victims being two boys of 14 and the oldest a woman of 65.
 They included everyone from high school age students, to pregnant mums to women old enough to be grandmothers.
 The mean age was – same as the killers – around 33 years.
 To highlight how many years were stolen, if we imagine that each person would have been given a fair chance at a safe life in Germany, their life expectancy would have been around 80 years.